There’s something so dreamy about an escape to the mountains.

 In the Hudson Valley, where the Catskills whisper of folklore and legends (Rip Van Winkle, anyone?), such a retreat is doubly alluring.
 After all, what could be more magical than a drive into the heart of the mountains, where towering green trees frame a landscape in which nature is free to run wild?

 Eastwind’s trademark elegance is exactly what co-founder Bjorn Boyer had in mind when he first brainstormed the hotel concept back in 2016.
-A hospitality professional with a management background at leading hotel groups like AB Hotels, The Sydell Group, and NeueHouse, Boyer made the leap to start a hotel of his own in 2017.
+A hospitality professional with a finance background at leading hotel groups like AB Properties, Sydell Group, and NeueHouse, Boyer made the leap to start a hotel of his own in 2018.
 He and his wife, Julija Stoliarova, Eastwind’s creative director, had traveled to a number of boutique hotels, and they knew they could create a comparable venue of their own.

 When they found their location in the Catskills, Boyer and Stoliarova knew it was the perfect place to craft the “home away from home” experience they envisioned.
 Along with partners Daniel Cipriani and John Burnett, the duo acquired the property in 2017, then spent the next nine months renovating it to prepare for its grand opening in June 2018.
 Since then, the group has embarked on another expansion to develop the grounds and make Eastwind even more of an all-in-one destination.